appleyib/StraightManEstheticsNew/README.md

 Creativity Additional Features:

+We successfully deploy the app on the heroku.

 We use mongodb to store all data and we put the database remotely in mLab and it can continuously run.